Cyrken/html-css/all-devices-setup/README.md

 # All devices setup

-Since we are making websites designed for all devices we want to setup our HTML and CSS to show it.
+Since we are making websites designed for all devices, we want to setup our HTML and CSS to show it.

-There are a couple `<meta>` tags and a little bit of CSS to write to make all devices recognized your website supports the device.
+There are a couple `<meta>` tags and a little bit of CSS to make all devices recognize your website supports the device, whatever it is.

 ## HTML